 - Rub the one-half on your face and let it for 5-10 minutes.

 In both traditional and modern science, turmeric has been acknowledged as an effective home remedy for skin pigmentation.
 Its natural skin healing properties help to improve the texture of skin along with clearing the skin discolorations.

 Directions to apply

-- Take 4-5 tablespoon of milk in a bowl.
+- Take 4-5 tablespoons of milk in a bowl.

 - Add two tablespoons of gram flour and one tablespoon of turmeric powder in it.

-- Mix the ingredients well and apply this paste on your face.
+- Mix the ingredients well and apply this paste to your face.

 - Let it dry for 20-30 minutes.

 The presence of lactic acids, AHA’s (Alpha hydroxy acids) and many other nutrients make yogurt an outstanding home remedy for bright and glowing skin.
 Furthermore, Dr. Hellman explains that the topical application of a yogurt face mask is quite good to soothe sunburned skin.